 Korean Podcasts for Intermediate/Advanced Learners

-A favourite I have for intermediate learning is SpongeMind!
+A favorite I have for intermediate learning is SpongeMind!
 They focus on having conversations about various topics and their opinions in both Korean and English.
 Now I put this into intermediate and not beginner even though they use English because sometimes the conversations and vocabulary exceed beginner level.
 Also, they record a topic in Korean and English separately; so the conversations aren’t always 1-to-1.

 With SpongeMind I’ve listened to just the Korean version and tried transcribing it myself and translating it, going back and re-listening to make sure I get everything.
 There are a lot of options for how you can use a podcast to help you learn Korean.